bp2008/blueirisviewer/README.md

 ## Installation

 Download from the releases section, then extract and run the .jar file.
 If double-clicking the .jar file does not work, you will need to run it with the command `java -jar BlueIrisViewer.jar`.
+If that fails, install java on your system!

 https://github.com/bp2008/blueirisviewer/releases